LostBeard/SpawnDev.BlazorJS/README.md

 }

 // Returns true if cancelled
-// This method will run for 10 secodns if not cancelled
+// This method will run for 10 seconds if not cancelled
 private static async Task<bool> CancellableMethod(double maxRunTimeMS, CancellationToken token) {
     var startTime = DateTime.Now;